2018 United States House of Representatives elections in Iowa

-The 2018 United States House of Representatives elections in Iowa was held on Tuesday November 6, to elect the four U.S. representatives from the State of Iowa, one from each of the state's four congressional districts.
+The 2018 United States House of Representatives elections in Iowa were held on Tuesday, November 6, to elect the four U.S. representatives from the State of Iowa, one from each of the state's four congressional districts.
 The elections coincided with the gubernatorial election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 The state congressional delegation flipped from a 3–1 Republican majority to a 3–1 Democratic majority.